Please choose a menu

 Advantages:

-• Simple system with low maintenance requirements.
+• A Simple system with low maintenance requirements.

 • Cost-effective as no electricity or water pump is required.